epfl-ada/ada-2024-project-padawans/README.md

 + Does the box office income of movies about certain themes change depending on the period the movie has been produced?
 + Do we observe trends after historical events?
 + If there is a rise in a theme after an event how does the theme relate to the sentiment associated with the event?
++ How do ratings for the same movie theme vary by period?
++ What are the differences between the ratings of different movie themes?
++ How do user ratings and movie box office revenue correlate?
++ Is it feasible to group movies by similar theme to propose to the viewer a movie they will likely enjoy?

 # Proposed additional datasets
 MPST: Movie Plot Synopses with Tags: to retrieve movies' synopsis (https://www.kaggle.com/datasets/cryptexcode/mpst-movie-plot-synopses-with-tags?resource=download)

 World Important Events - Ancient to Modern: https://www.kaggle.com/datasets/saketk511/world-important-events-ancient-to-modern

 # Methods
 ## Latent Dirichlet Allocation (LDA)
 Latent Dirichlet Allocation (LDA) is a probabilistic model that assumes each document contains a mixture of multiple hidden topics.
 Rather than focusing on individual words, LDA identifies themes or topics that underlie the words in a collection of documents.
 It filters out words that are highly repetitive across documents, as they don't contribute to distinguishing the themes.
 To assess the quality of the model, we can evaluate its coherence score.

 sources:
 https://medium.com/@pinakdatta/understanding-lda-unveiling-hidden-topics-in-text-data-9bbbd25ae162
 https://medium.com/analytics-vidhya/latent-dirichelt-allocation-1ec8729589d4#:~:text=Latent%20Dirichlet%20Allocation%20(LDA)%20is%20a%20method%20for%20associating%20sentences,facts%20before%20applying%20these%20processes.